 By undertaking a buyer persona, you can really start to look at your software from your customer's shoes.
 Therefore, you will be able to really understand what you need to do to make sure your software provides a useful function for them.

-Once the desired type of user have been successfully identified, a group of these users should be identified.
+Once the desired type of user has been successfully identified, a group of these users should be identified.
 These users should then be offered a free trial.
 This will give them an opportunity to use your software and thereby test it for you.
-Since you are sure these are the type of people you want using your software, their feedback will be of the upmost importance.
+Since you are sure these are the type of people you want using your software, their feedback will be of the utmost importance.